VT State Year-End Assessments

 • Payment (see below)

 5. I will spend about an hour with you and your child, looking over work samples and documentation and discussing your child's learning activities.
-This goes more smoothly if what you have to show me is organized.
+This goes more smoothly if what you bring is organized.

 Sometimes children and/or parents are nervous in anticipation of the meeting, particularly if this is our first meeting.
 Please try to think of this as an opportunity to share what you've been doing with an interested person.
 No formal testing will take place and I'm committed to keeping the process non-threatening for children and parents alike.
 Children who are feeling reluctant can just be present while I talk with the parent, and then join in when they are ready.

-I approach the assessment with the assumption that the child has made progress, so the focus is on looking at and discussing examples of that progress, some of which will then be documented on the state form.
-Occasionally, if documentation doesn't show a child's current skill level, I may ask them to read aloud, write briefly, or do a few math problems.
-Usually this is not necessary, and the assessment takes the form of a conversation and “show and tell”.
-Sometimes children enjoy reading aloud, playing a musical instrument, or in other ways demonstrating what they've learned (and I do encourage new readers to read aloud to me if they're willing).
+I approach the assessment with the assumption that the child has made progress, so the focus is on looking at and discussing examples of that progress.
+Occasionally, if your documentation doesn't show a child's current skill level, I may ask them to read aloud, write briefly, or do a few math problems.
+Usually this is not necessary, and the assessment takes the form of a conversation and "show and tell".
+Sometimes children enjoy reading aloud, playing a musical instrument, or otherwise demonstrating what they've learned (and I do encourage new readers to read aloud to me if they're willing).

 Please note that I prefer to be called "Rebecca" by people of all ages and I use she/her pronouns.